 At Gaaspp, the MMH school, in Homabay in our fishermen and women community led by our NGO partner Wa-Wa – the work with the youth is key in our network!

-– the exchange among the NGO leaders
+- Knowledge exchange among NGO leaders